220620NET/trainer-code/git.md

 ## Basic Git Workflow
 1. make changes
-2. Add to the staging area
+2. Add to the staging area using git add file-or-folder-name
-3. Commit with a meaningful message (For future you and your teammates)
+3. Commit with a meaningful message (For future you and your teammates) using git commit -m "message here"

+- to view your staging area, use git status